streambinder/unciae/multimedia/consentio/README.md

 # Consentio

-This script check for files compliancy within my NAS media files archive.
+This script checks for files compliancy within my NAS media files archive.

 ## How to use